 We serve the needs of schoolchildren, university students, concerned citizens, academics and professionals by providing opportunities for engagement in water-related activities that promote learning about and caring for our state’s water resources.
 We convene diverse groups and facilitate problem-solving exercises to explore issues and find common solutions, we provide hands-on opportunities to connect people with their local waterways, we encourage networking and professional sharing across sectors and disciplines to deepen understanding about the many facets of water, and overall, we strive to promote shared responsibility for our water.

 We do these things through our professional trainings, through watershed activities coordinated through the Center of Excellence for Watershed Management and its associated programs, and through facilitated gatherings of leaders and thinkers to explore emerging issues.

 WRRI prioritizes student training.
-From 2010-2015, WRRI supported research activities and degrees of over 120 graduates and undergraduates across 6 UNC campuses.
-WRRI outreach programs also engage approximately 100 K-12 students each year in NC public schools.
+From 2010-2015, WRRI supported research activities and degrees of over 120 graduates and undergraduates across six UNC campuses.
+WRRI outreach programs also engage approximately 100 K-12 students each year in North Carolina public schools.

 In 2015, WRRI launched a student component of our annual call for research proposals, and looks forward to funding several graduate researchers in 2018-19.
 For faculty submissions to our annual funding call, one criteria for proposal evaluation is the level of engagement of student researchers; thus, almost all funded projects support university students, and many also engage K-12 and public audiences as part of their project scope.